aQuaYi/stub/README.md

 ## Package overview

-Package gostub is used for stubbing variables in tests, and resetting the original value once the test has been run.
+package stub is used for stubbing variables in tests, and resetting the original value once the test has been run.

 This can be used to stub static variables as well as static functions.
 To stub a